jlizakowski/headlight_detector/readme.md

 * Initial version detects RPM, but needs calibration and testing.
 ![](./doc/RPM_detector.grc.png)

 Status: Signs of working, needs calibration and testing.
 Was able to detect RPM variations and output a signal that should be proportional to RPM.
+Didn't work as well in an urban environment (busy parking ramp).

 ###Optical 4F correlator for enhanced detection of headlights.